funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     return df_ratings
 ```
-To limit vocabulary size, I am using a frequency based criteria wherein I keep the top N values per feature based on frequency of occurrence.
+To limit the vocabulary size, I am using a frequency based criteria wherein I keep the top N values per feature based on frequency of occurrence.
 This is useful for categorical features with millions or         billions of categories such as language models.
 Again the entire code for vocabulary fitting and scoring can be found [here](https://github.com/funktor/distributed-recsys/blob/main/data_generator.py).<br/><br/>

 ## Step 5
 Compute the historical user features such as the previously rated N movies and previous N ratings each for training, testing and validation datasets separately.
-With pandas, computing the historical features becomes too much time consuming task so I wrote the Cython modules for the same which improved the run time from 1 hour to 1.5 mins only.<br/><br/>
+With pandas, computing the historical features becomes too much time consuming task so I wrote the `Cython` modules for the same which improved the run time from `1 hour` to only `1.5 mins`.<br/><br/>
 The C++/Cython module for the `ml_32m_py.py_get_historical_features` can be found in github [here](https://github.com/funktor/distributed-recsys/blob/main/ml_32m_dp.cpp).<br/><br/>
-In order to build the Cython module, follow the steps:<br/><br/>
+In order to build the Cython module, follow the steps shown below:<br/><br/>
 ```
 pip install --upgrade Cython
 python setup_ml_32m_gcp.py bdist_wheel